Table of Contents

 It’s understandable why someone would not want to carry a life insurance policy if they were involved in a bitter divorce.
 They feel like their ex-spouse will be benefiting from their death and if someone is already upset about paying alimony, their mood isn’t going to improve if they are ordered to purchase and maintain a life insurance policy with their ex as the beneficiary.

 In divorces that include provisions for alimony or child support, it is common practice to include a stipulation that the supporting spouse should, in fact, carry a life insurance policy with their ex as the beneficiary.
 This can assure the children will be taken care of should the supporting parent die and it’s particularly important if you suffer from a past or present medical condition.
-Therefore the court orders you to carry life insurance for a specific period of time to make sure this commitment is met.
+Therefore the court orders you to carry divorce maintenance insurance for a specific period of time to make sure this commitment is met.

 How long the policy is maintained depends on what it was intended for.